dotMorten/WinUIEx/docs/concepts/NumberBox.md

 The NumberBox<T>.Value is of type `T?` (nullable) to allow for null values when the user clears the text.
 If you bind to a non-nullable property, you must set `AllowNull="False"` on the control to prevent binding errors.

 ### Note on assigning decimal values:
 To be able to assign Decimal values to the NumberBoxDecimal control, it can't be done in XAML (although x:Bind works).
-Support for decimal values is a limitation in the Windows App SDK and is supposed to be addressed in v1.8, but is currently not available in 1.8preview1 (see microsoft/WindowsAppSDK#5756)
+Support for decimal values is a limitation in the Windows App SDK, but I encourage you to upvote the following issue: [https://github.com/microsoft/microsoft-ui-xaml/issues/10776](https://github.com/microsoft/microsoft-ui-xaml/issues/10776)

 ## Usage